tbrown122387/Using-gradeR-for-the-Gradescope-Autograder/README.md

 The `gradeR` package helps grade your students's assignment submissions that are `R` Scripts (`.r` or `.R` files).
 If you want to use `gradeR` for grading submissions **on your own laptop or desktop**, please see the vignette [here](https://cran.r-project.org/web/packages/gradeR/vignettes/gradeR.html).
 Instead, this vignette describes how to use the [Gradescope autograder](https://gradescope-autograders.readthedocs.io/en/latest/) with a helper function from `gradeR`.

 If you have already read the ["getting started" vignette](https://cran.r-project.org/web/packages/gradeR/vignettes/gradeR.html), and you work for an institution/university that has an appropriate subscription to this service, then this is probably useful information for you.
+For each assignment you make, you might consider cloning this repository, modifying the student-facing assignment provided in `example_hw_assignment`, and then modifying the files required by Gradescope provided in `autograding_code_and_data`.

 ## A High-Level view